duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/07-duckling_controller/01_project-report-duckling_controller.md

 The controller implemented could be summarized in below:

-1)	The duckiebot rotates and translates to go in the direction of the target;
+1. The duckiebot rotates and translates to go in the direction of the target;
-2)	The duckiebot stops moving when it reaches de target distance;
+2. The duckiebot stops moving when it reaches de target distance;
-3)	The duckiebot stops rotating when it reaches the correct angle.
+3. The duckiebot stops rotating when it reaches the correct angle.

 ![](./images/duckiebot_controller_2.png)

-<p>&nbsp;</p>

-#### Duckiebot - Usage

-<p>&nbsp;</p>

-Add this package like you would with any other packages.
-In your dt-exercises folder, go to your packages location (.../exercises_ws/src/) and git clone this github.

-To activate the code on your robot, go to an exercises folder of your choice and run these commands :

-$ dts exercises build
-$ dts exercises test --duckiebot_name ![ROBOT_NAME] --local --pull

-Then, open your browser and go to your local host address (http://localhost:8087/).
-From this NoVNC environement, launch the joystick controller and press "A" to activate the following and parking procedure.

-Before running for the first time, create a virtual environment and from the root folder if this repository run:

 <p>&nbsp;</p>

 ## Formal performance evaluation / Results {#duckling_controller-final-formal}